jh27kim/jh27kim/README.md

 # Project Description
-## For more detail, please check readme of the corresponding project
+## For more detail, please click on the link

 ### Project are listed in time descending order